 CIS manages a number of desktop services in the University:

 The main PC-based service available throughout the University in open access areas, computer classrooms, college computer rooms and several departmental computer rooms.
-The current version of the NPCS is based on Windows 7 and has a large range of installed software, including personal productivity applications and teaching & learning applications.
-Networked PC Service
+The Teaching Desktop is based on Windows 10 64bit and features Office 2016 and a wide range of software streamed to the computer as you need it, including personal productivity applications and teaching and learning applications.

 Many core services are hosted on Unix and Linux servers.
 In addition CIS provides time-sharing services and workstations for both these operating systems as part of the general service.
-See Unix Service and Linux Service for more details.
+See Linux Service for more details.